Allal al-Fassi: Post-independence tensions 1956–1959

+In order to maintain its wavering dominance, the early Istiqlal-dominated government engaged in political repression which led to the anti-Istiqlal Rif Revolt.
+After the revolt, tensions began to grow in Moroccan society with much of the Moroccan population suffering from poverty and many opposing the continued presence of American military bases.
+This widened the gap between the two wings of the Istiqlal.

-By spring of 1958, Mohammed V had given into most of the demands of the Istiqlal and appointed Ahmed Balafrej prime minister and foreign minister and Abderrahim Bouabid minister of finances and economy whilst keeping palace men in other key posts but in the summer of that same year, the left wing broke with the conservative leadership with the left wing denouncing the Balafrej government and calling a wave of strikes.
-Bouabid later resigned after the Rif Revolt.
-At first, Muhammad V went to Allal al-Fassi to work out a truce among the Istiqlal's factions.
+By spring of 1958, Mohammed V had given into most of the demands of the Istiqlal.
+He appointed Ahmed Balafrej prime minister and foreign minister and Abderrahim Bouabid minister of finances and economy whilst keeping palace men in other key posts.
+However, in the summer of that same year, the left wing broke with the conservative leadership with the left denouncing the Balafrej government and calling a wave of strikes.
+Bouabid resigned in the aftermath of the Rif Revolt.
+Initially, Muhammad V turned to al-Fassi in an effort to broker a truce between the factions of the Istiqlal.
 Al-Fassi proposed giving the left wing several government posts but it was rejected by Bouabid as he insisted that Driss M'Hammedi should be minister of the interior due to his familiarity with the tribes and ability to speak Berber.
 When al-Fassi failed, Mohammed V lent his support to the left wing by appointing Moroccan Workers' Union leader Abdallah Ibrahim as prime minister.
-The king did this to encourage the split within the party.
+The king did this to encourage the split within the party which would end Istiqlal's chances to establish a one-party system.
 This plan was successful as it led to al-Fassi retiring from the party and the radical Ben Barka being excluded from the government.
 This eventually led to the formation of a new party led by Ben Barka called the National Union of Popular Forces (UNFP).
-Allal al-Fassi later returned back to the leadership of the Istiqlal.
+Allal al-Fassi later returned back to the leadership of the Istiqlal in late 1958 when both he and the party's interests aligned again.